Frisco Divorce Attorneys

 Acknowledging the emotional toll of divorce, we advocate for a process that supports your mental and emotional well-being.
 We recommend professional counseling and support groups to provide a holistic approach to divorce that considers your overall health.

 Our firm handles your journey through divorce with utmost care and professionalism.
-Your Frisco divorce lawyer will provide the compassionate, comprehensive support you need every step of the way.
+Every step of the way, your Frisco divorce attorney provides the compassionate, comprehensive support you need.
 To discuss these aspects further and explore how we can assist you, please don’t hesitate to schedule a consultation.
 Your well-being is our priority; together, we can navigate the path to a new beginning.
-Our team will work hand-in-hand with experts to properly address the specific issues at hand.

 How long your divorce will take to resolve depends primarily on whether you are filing a contested or uncontested divorce.
-If you and your spouse cannot agree on the terms of your divorce, the process will take much longer as your family law lawyers negotiate the terms and the judge rules on your divorce settlement.
+If you and your spouse cannot agree on the terms of your divorce, the process will take much longer as your Frisco divorce attorneys negotiate the terms and the judge rules on your divorce settlement.

 If you are going to file for divorce in Texas, you must have resided in Texas for a minimum of 6 months leading up to your divorce and have been living in the county in which you are filing for at least 90 days.